N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Experiments

 \textbf{Interpretability and Stability.} To intuitively show the interpretability of N$\text{A}^\text{2}$Q, we display some keyframes on 3s\_vs\_5z scenario as shown in \textit{Figure~\ref{fig2}}.
 We first consider the suboptimal action by $\varepsilon$-greedy.
 As seen from \textit{Figure~\ref{fig2}(a)}, Agent-3 escapes from its teammates and receives a lower contribution relative to the allies, which can be understood as meaning that it does not contribute to the team.
 Meanwhile, N$\text{A}^\text{2}$Q can also provide pairwise contributions among agents, whose contributions are close to $0$ when they do not collaborate.
 However, it is hard to explicitly understand the behavior of VDN and QMIX from their Q-values.
 As for optimal actions of N$\text{A}^\text{2}$Q, Agent-2 plays an essential role in kiting enemies at this time step and obtains a higher contribution of $1.089$, which is a crucial trick to victory that the agent can learn how to kite the enemies effectively~\cite{samvelyan2019starcraft}.
 An interesting finding is that Agent-1 and Agent-3 siege the enemy and their coalition contribution is remarkably higher than other coalitions.
 This shows the advantage of considering different orders of interactions among agents, which can facilitate deducing the contributions of each agent in value decomposition.
 Whereas VDN produces the same action and does not possess an explicit interpretation as N$\text{A}^\text{2}$Q since it only considers order-$1$ for credit assignment.
 For QMIX, the agents' behaviors are also difficult to understand because the Q-values are roughly equal.
 A detailed description of N$\text{A}^\text{2}$Q about observation semantics and agent contributions is deferred to Appendix~\ref{maskSMAC}.

-The interpretability of models is tightly coupled to their stability.
-To quantify stability, we evaluate $10$ models with different random seeds on 3s\_vs\_5z scenario, collecting $32$ rounds of interaction data for each model and plotting the shape functions with semi-transparent lines.
-As shown in \textit{Figure~\ref{fig1}}, we display the average contribution of each shape function, where the blue lines and pink bars indicate the contribution of each agent to the team and the Q-value distribution, respectively, where a bar with an intense color means larger samples located here.
-As expected, the crimson area on the leftmost side represents its Q-value when an agent died, which means that the agent had a lower contribution to the team.
+The interpretability of models is intrinsically coupled to their stability.
+To assess stability, we evaluate $10$ models with different random seeds on 3s\_vs\_5z scenario, collecting $32$ rounds of interaction data for each model and plotting the shape functions with semi-transparent lines.
+As shown in~\textit{Figure~\ref{fig1}}, we display the average contribution of each shape function, where the blue lines and pink bars indicate the contribution of each agent to the team and the Q-value distribution, respectively, where a bar with an intense color means larger samples located here.
+As expected, the crimson area on the leftmost side represents its Q-value when an agent died, which means the agent had a lower contribution to the team.
 Most samples of Agent-1 and Agent-3 are gathered around $3.00$ with larger positive contribution values, which implies that they spend more time step attacking enemies.
 We also find that most samples of Agent-2 are gathered with a negative contribution value.
-The reason may be that Agent-2 pays more attention to kiting the enemies, causing deaths always to occur earlier and having more dead Q-values.
-Moreover, we compute the standard deviation of the plotted shape functions to be $0.124$, and the shape functions do not appear to deviate significantly, even for a few data points (white/light areas), which confirms the robustness of our novel value decomposition mechanism.
+The reason may be that Agent-2 pays more attention to kiting the enemies, causing deaths to always occur earlier and having more dead Q-values.
+Moreover, we compute the standard deviation of the plotted shape functions to be $0.124$, and the shape functions do not appear to deviate significantly, even for a few data points (white/light areas).
+This finding attests to the robustness and resilience of our novel value decomposition mechanism, further enhancing interpretability.